jpolton/NEMO_docs/docs/AMM7_3D_Harmonic_analysis.rst

   578d577
   <

-This may or may not be a problem for simulation execution...
+This is probably because Maria recompiled the code for other purposes before I copied it.
+This is not a problem.

 PLAN: